herronej/emilyjherron.github.io/_pages/cv.md

 - Applied variety of machine learning methods to classification of aircraft flight regime data (Pandas, Scikit-Learn, Tensorflow, Keras, Weka)
 - Presented PowerPoint of classification results and findings to group of engineers on weekly basis
 - Researched and developed augmented reality-based remote collaboration and video streaming application for Microsoft Hololens using C#, Unity, Windows 10 UWP, ASP.NET with team

-#### Research Scientist
-- Developing methods for utlizing HPC for training deep networks for large science datasets
+- Developed methods for utlizing HPC for training deep networks for large science datasets
-- Developing approaches for applying deep learning to datasets with very few labeled examples
+- Developed approaches for applying deep learning to datasets with very few labeled examples

-# Honors
+## Honors

 - The Bredesen Center
     - Data Science & Engineering Fellowship (2018-2022)